Pain · Mittelstand

 • The "where is your US presence" email.
 A US prospect met at IMTS or MEDICA replies a week later asking which US plants you serve and where the US service depot is.
 None of that is missing from your business.
 All of it is missing from the site.

 • The translated Stundensatz.
-Pricing page reads "ab" or shows hourly rates.
+Price page reads "ab" or shows hourly rates.
 US procurement reads that as a vendor, not a strategic supplier, and downgrades the file in the first sort.

 • The Geschäftsführer letter on the homepage.
 A signed principal letter opens the page.
 German buyers read it as proof of family continuity.
 US buyers read it as "where is the product."